KC-Nick/logo-generator/README.md

   ## Installation

   To install project, one must clone the Github repository to their local device.
-After this, open the project and using `node` run the copied path of the `index.js` file.
+After this, open the project and using `npm start`.

   ## Credits